AqwamCreates/DataPredict/docs/TermsAndConditions.md

   * Any individual or entity that receives, accesses, or benefits from the Library through User's actions;

-  * Clients, customers, contractors, subcontractors, partners, affiliates, or any entity to which User provides access to the Library.
+  * Clients, customers, employees, contractors, subcontractors, partners, affiliates, or any entity to which User provides access to the Library.

 ## Commercial Use Conditions